ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. subsection:: Key format

-        The data format for import and export of a public key is the DER encoding of the representation defined by :RFC-title:`3279#2.3.1` as ``RSAPublicKey``.
+        The data format for import and export of a public key is the :term:`DER` encoding of the representation defined by :RFC-title:`3279#2.3.1` as ``RSAPublicKey``.

         .. code-block:: none